 - Prevailed at trial in a Southern District of New York tortious interference with contract case for a music publisher against a rival publisher that caused a songwriter to breach a covenant not to sue by claiming copyright ownership of songs recorded by the rap group “Run-DMC.”
 Court awarded the client over $1.3 million in damages.

 - Obtained summary judgment in the District of Maryland for defendants, Twentieth Century Fox Film Corporation and director James Cameron, in a copyright case filed by a screenwriter who claimed that the multi-billion dollar grossing film Avatar infringed his scripts.
 Court awarded the defendants over $1.2 million in attorneys’ fees.
 Mr. Williams also successfully defended claims involving Avatar in the Central District of California and the Southern District of California.

 - Filed friend of the court briefs on behalf of trade associations and performing rights organizations in numerous copyright cases, including: Viacom v.
 YouTube (2nd Circuit); Fox Television Stations v.
 FilmOn X (9th Circuit); American Broad.
 Cos. v.
 Aereo (U.S. Supreme Court and 2nd Circuit); Cartoon Network v.
 CSC Holdings (i.e., "Cablevision") (U.S. Supreme Court and 2nd Circuit); Vernor v.
 Autodesk (9th Circuit); MDY Industries v.
 Blizzard Entertainment (9th Circuit); Flava Works v.
 Gunter (7th Circuit); Righthaven v.
-Hoehn (9th Circuit); and Authors Guild v.
+Hoehn (9th Circuit); Authors Guild v.
 Google (2nd Circuit); and Oracle v.
 Google (Fed.
 Circuit).

 - Represented the Motion Picture Association of America, the Recording Industry Association of America, the Entertainment Software Association, and other trade associations for over a decade during triennial Copyright Office rule-making proceedings regarding exemptions to an anti-circumvention provision of the Digital Millennium Copyright Act.

 - Defeated motion to dismiss and counterclaims in a Central District of California antitrust case of first impression regarding markets in defensive registrations for internet domain names and the creation of new top-level domains (TLDs), resulting in a favorable settlement.